a1gemmel/js-uwaterloo-api/README.md

 # UWAPI

-This node module is a wrapper for the UW OpenData API.
-It is asynchronous but promised based and so presents a cleaner interface than traditional callbacks while still remaining efficient.
+This module is a promise wrapper for the UW OpenData API.
+It's a browser port from the original [node.js wrapper](https://github.com/rvaiya/node_uwapi).

 ## Installation